dop14/monkmode/README.md

 ### Requirements
 - **Windows**: No requirements - executable includes everything
 - **Linux/macOS**: Python 3.8+ and dependencies listed in `requirements.txt`

-<h2>App's Goal and Idea Behind It</h2>

-The ultimate goal of monkmode is to help you achieve a monk-like state of focus, allowing you to maximize deep work.
-It does this by breaking your overall focus goal into structured focus sessions, short breaks, and long breaks.
-This approach is a well-known technique used by high achievers and students alike.
-By working in focused bursts, you can maintain higher levels of concentration, which in turn helps you accomplish more.

 <h2>What Are Focus Periods</h2>